victordomingos/optimize-images/README.md

 followed by the path to the main project directory (the same directory that has the `setup.py` file).
 To run this application, you need to have a working Python 3.6+ instalation.
-We try to keep the external dependencies at a minimum, in order to keep compatibility with different plataforms, including Pythonista on iOS.
+We try to keep the external dependencies at a minimum, in order to keep compatibility with different platforms, including Pythonista on iOS.
 At this moment, we require:

   - Pillow==5.1.0